 NASUWT continues to campaign for justice for Colombian trade unionists

 Dr Beltrán is a member of the higher education union ASPU, one of Education International’s member organisations in Colombia.
-He is an outspoken critic of the Colombian government and has dedicated much of his research to conflict and turmoil within the country.
-Colombia has one of the highest rates of violence against teachers and trade unionists.
+He has been an outspoken critic of the Colombian government and has dedicated much of his research to conflict and turmoil within the country.

-He was first arrested in May 2009 on similar charges.
+He was first arrested in May 2009 over false allegations that linked him to the computer of a Farc leader..
 Despite being cleared of all charges in 2011, he was removed from his position at the National University of Colombia and still suffers a politically-motivated ban preventing him from serving at any public universities in Colombia.

 Omar Combita freed from jail